- 1. House Rent Allowance (HRA)

 You can claim a tax deduction against the interest on education.
 Such interest must be paid out of your income chargeable to tax for the financial year.
 The loan must be taken from any financial institution or any approved charitable institution.
 The education loan can be taken for the individual taxpayer or for any of his relatives.
 A relative means the spouse and children of that individual or the student for whom the individual is the legal guardian.

-You can claim the deduction from the previous year in which you start paying the interest on the loan.
+You can claim the deduction from the previous year in which you start paying the education loan emi.
 Starting from the first year of the start of repayment you can claim for another 7 financial years.
 In total, you can claim the deduction for up to 8 financial years.
 However, the deduction is available for 8 financial years or up to the actual complete repayment of the loan, whichever is earlier.

 18. Mutual Funds